opws/opws-dataset/CONTRIBUTING.md

         input: required # Do you have to enter the old password? ("none" if not)
 registration:
   url: https://example.com/register
+  form:
+    email:
+      input: optional # Does registration require an email address?
+    password:
+      characters: hidden # Can you show what password you're typing?
+    repeat:
+      password:
+        input: required # Is there a "confirm password" box?
 login:
   url: https://example.com/login
+  form:
+    account:
+      accepts: username # Can you log in with an email address?
+Username?
+    password:
+      characters: hidden # Is the login password showable?
 reviewed:
   date: 1970-01-01T00:00:00.000Z # use https://www.isotimestamp.com/
 ```